RehinaPashkevych/windows-screen-recorder/docs/_tutorials/01-introduction.md

 ---
 layout: tutorial
-title: "First Tutorial: Introduction to Rust"
+title: "01: Introduction to Rust"
 ---

 ## Introduction to Rust